elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/in_out_raw_state.md

 ## "Out" data state

 The "out" data state data is the object you expect to receive back from the form.
 To build this object, all the `serializers` provided (at the form or at the field level) are executed against the "In" data state.
-In the above example, it corresponds to the `interface MyForm`.
+In the above example, the "Out" data state corresponds to the `interface MyForm`.

 ## "In" data state